skip to Main Content

 How will I know about my child's progress?

-Our teachers complete term reports for all under-18 students at the end of each term.
+Our teachers complete progress reports for all under-18 students at the end of each year.
 The reports provide feedback from teachers in three categories:

 • Progress • Effort